Cozy Up With Canyon Coffee

 We definitely compost it first.
 Coffee has a lot of nitrogen, which is great for soil, but adding it on its own to the soil can raise the pH.
 Also, caffeine is the coffee plant's natural, evolutionary tactic to thwart weeds and harmful pests.
 So left on its own on the ground, it could actually wind up harming the plants it's next to.
 In the compost, it will contribute to balancing out pH as all the ingredients react together.

 We’ve seen different approaches to "greens" vs "browns" for composting, and have heard coffee fit into both categories by different sources.
 We consider all food scraps and fresh green leaves as "greens" — these basically provide a lot of enzymes to the compost pile.
 We usually lump brown, dead leaves, clippings, and coffee grounds together as browns, but aim to add these in a 3-to-1 ratio with greens.

-What kind of coffee filters do you use?
 How do you responsibly dispose of the coffee filters?

 We use white V60 and Chemex filters.
 White filters are oxygen-bleached and don't add any flavor to your coffee, whereas kraft filters contribute a kraft papery taste we can't help but notice!
 Coffee filters will compost best if you don't let them dry out (so keep them in your coffee or greens collection), and—as with all food scraps—they will compost quicker if you tear or break them down into smaller pieces.

 What if non-organic coffee is being brewed should they still compost these grounds?